stricteq/stricteq.com/terms/service.md

 - offering a product for license that you do not have the rights to license

-- impersonating anyone else as a licensor
+- impersonating anyone else as a user

 -  providing false information about your name or legal jurisdiction